camping/reststop/README.txt

 <tt>XML</tt> view module.

-<b>BONUS: A simple REST client</b>

-Reststop also comes with a very simple REST client called Restr.
+<b>Looking for Restr, the very simple REST client?</b>

+Due to its popularity, <b>Restr</b>, the "very simple rest client", has been moved out to its own gem.
+Restr now lives under http://rubyforge.org/projects/restr/ and can be installed using:

+  gem install restr

 Restr is basically a wrapper around Ruby's Net::HTTP, offering a more RESTfully meaningful interface.

-See the Restr documentation for more info, but here's a simple example of RESTful interaction with Restr:
+See the "Restr documentation"[http://restr.rubyforge.org/] for more info, but here's a simple example of RESTful interaction with Restr:

   require 'restr'
   kitten = Restr.get('http://example.com/kittens/1.xml')